 3. Collaborate with other YAM’s and work within the Diocesan YAM structure

-4. Help young adults discover and live out their callings in life (personal vocations) while helping the parish live out its mission (helping it to be a missionary family)
+4. Help young adults discover and live out their callings in life (personal vocations) while helping the parish live out its mission (to be a family of missionary disciples)

 C. Concrete Steps